Shah Quli Khan (governor)

 Shah Quli Khan was a 16th-century Mughal official, nawab (governor), and art patron.
-Shah Quli served as the Mughal nawab of Narnaul, India, and notably constructed a number of historic sites in the state.
+Shah Quli served as the Mughal nawab of Narnaul in Haryana in India, and notably constructed a number of historic sites in the state.

 Biography

 Shah Quli Khan was a member of the governing class of the Mughal Empire in the 16th century.
 As a young man, Shah Quli was a protegee of Bairam Khan, a powerful noble who served as the regent of the Mughal Empire during the early reign of Akbar the Great.
 Quli's connection to Bairam Khan allowed him to curry an extensive amount of favor with the Mughal court.

 Military career

 In the 1550s, a series of wars broke out between the Mughals and the Sur Empire.
 Shah Quli Khan was deployed with the Mughal army during the war, and distinguished himself during the conflicts.
-During the pivotal Second Battle of Panipat in 1556, Shah Quli fought against and wounded Hemu, the commander of the Sur army.
+During the pivotal Second Battle of Panipat in 1556, Shah Quli fought against and wounded King Hemu.
 The battle was a decisive victory for the Mughal empire, and Emperor Akbar commended Shah Quli for his role in the victory, showering him with wealth, titles, and land.